fish-shell/fish-shell/doc_src/faq.rst

 appear to work, because most of the time the string doesn't match and so it passes along the `string-*`, which is then interpreted by the receiving program.

-But it also causes bash to need workarounds like
+But it also means that these commands can stop working at any moment once a matching file is encountered (because it has been created or the command is executed in a different working directory), and for bash to need workarounds like

 .. code-block:: sh